testpic

 Anello del Col Melon

-The starting point of the itinerary is Croce d’Aune Pass, that can be reached from Pedavena or Sovramonte by taking the State Road 473; there, there are some parking slots.
-From Croce d’Aune following Troi della Zeccona, you arrive at Col Melon (see itinerary 12 - Croce d'Aune for detailed description).
+The starting point of the itinerary is Passo Croce d'Aune, which can be reached from Pedavena or Sovramonte via the state road 473; here you can optionally leave the car.
+From Croce d'Aune, following the Troi della Zeccona, you will arrive at Col Melon (see itinerary 12 – Croce d'Aune for the detailed description).

-The path proceeds downhill along the road for about 500 meters.
-Continue the descent along the main road, flanked by an outcrop of Scaglia Rossa, where the orderly arrangement of layers creates the visual effect of a drywall.
-After a couple of turns and coming to a third one, turn left along a dirt road that leads to some casère.
-Proceeding into the wood rich in beech and ash trees; the trail is rather steep, while the reddish bottom has some rocky protrusions.
-Always keeping the direction, continue to descend until a spruce reforestation; the presence of the chestnut tree, however, suggests that, in a not too distant past, the layout of the environment was different.
+The path proceeds downhill along the roadway for about 500 meters.
+You continue to descend along the main road, flanked by an outcrop of Scaglia Rossa, where the orderly arrangement of layers creates the visual effect of a dry stone wall.
+After making a couple of bends and reaching a third one, you veer left onto a dirt road that leads to some casère.

-Shortly, you come to a group of rustic buildings: the barn-stable is the one that has preserved most of its typical appearance, where the use of porphyry boulders creates a characteristic color effect on the masonry.
-Peering north through the foliage of the larch trees, you can once again see the Vette (peaks) and the valley carved by the stream Porcilla.
+Shortly we arrive at a cluster of rustic buildings: the barn is the one that has best preserved the typical aspect, where the use of porphyry boulders creates a characteristic chromatic effect on the walls.
+Looking northward, through the branches of the larches, you can glimpse once again the Peaks and the valley carved by the Porcilla stream.

-The itinerary continues downhill, surprising from time to time with some details, such as the presence of a clod of soil covered with soft mosses and ferns of the genera Polipodium and Asplenium.
-As you go downhill, the wood becomes more and more enriched with tree species that capture the different soil and climate conditions: there are maples, beeches, birches and firs, but also poplars and willows, which need more moisture, and finally cherry, chestnut and hazel trees, which betray a connection with human activities.
+The itinerary continues downhill, occasionally surprising us with details such as a patch of ground covered in soft mosses and ferns of the genera Polypodium and Asplenium.
+As you descend, the forest increasingly enriches itself with tree species that adapt to the different soil and climate conditions: there are maples, beeches, birches, and spruces, but also poplars and willows, which require more humidity, and finally cherries, chestnuts, and hazels, which reveal a connection with human activities.

-FURTHER INFORMATION ON...
-Past and present on Mount Avena
+DEEPENING ON...
+Past and present on Monte Avena

-Until the '50s on Mount Avena there was an intense agro-sylvo-pastoral activity.
-Other important changes have occurred in recent decades: the current climate, for example, no longer gives us the abundant snowfalls of the past.
-Sometimes supported by artificial snow, the ski resorts of Mount Avena continue to operate.
-In the meantime, other sports have also been added, such as free flight, paragliding or hang gliding, favored by the particular atmospheric circulation of the area.
-It is also widespread hiking and mountain biking, which uses the dense network of roads and paths; after all, the historic route of Alta Via No. 2, after passing through the fascinating scenery of the Dolomites, ends precisely at Croce d'Aune.
-The hope is that new forms of tourism will grow, bringing visitors into contact with the environment and culture of this area, compatible with the need to protect its great naturalistic value.
+Until the 1950s, an intense agro-silvo-pastoral activity took place on Monte Avena.
+In recent decades, significant changes have occurred: the current climate, for example, no longer gifts us the abundant snowfalls of the past.
+Sometimes aided by artificial snowmaking, the ski facilities of Monte Avena continue to operate.
+Meanwhile, other sporting practices have also emerged, such as free flight, with paragliding or hang gliding, favored by the area's particular atmospheric circulation.
+Hiking, both on foot and by mountain bike, is also widespread, taking advantage of the dense network of roads and trails; after all, the historic itinerary of the Alta Via No. 2, after crossing the fascinating scenarios of the Dolomites, ends right at Croce d'Aune.
+The hope is that new forms of tourism will grow, bringing visitors into contact with the environment and culture of this territory, in line with the need to protect its great natural value.

 Request informations